DevOps-MBSE/AaC/docs/docs/dev_guide/aac_validation.md

 # What is Validation in the AaC Language?
 Because the AaC DSL is leveraging plain-text YAML as the underpinning of the DSL, there is little to no functionality to guide users in the correctness of their YAML AaC structures.
 AaC has implemented a self-validating language feature so that users can reference which rules are applied to which AaC DSL components, and so that users can define validation for their own user-defined structures.
 To this end, AaC employs a plugin-based validator system where plugins provide Python-based validator implementations that can be referenced and applied to definitions in the AaC DSL.

 Validation rules in AaC are defined with the `validation` definition, which are required to have a corresponding implementation, called a validator plugin.
-(Remember that YAML is just a markup langauge.)
+This enables AaC's self-validating mechanism even though YAML is just a markup language.

 # Validating the AaC Language
 The overall validation mechanism follows this flow: